Are divorce records public in Massachusetts?

 Current Divorce Statistics in Massachusetts

-The last decade has witnessed more couples in the U.S. seeking premarital background check and marriage background check before marriage, waiting longer to get married, and avoiding traditional marriage altogether.
+The last decade has witnessed more couples in the U.S. seeking engagement background checks and marital union background investigation before marriage, waiting longer to get married, and avoiding traditional marriage altogether.
 Subsequently, the United States has seen a decline in the divorce rate as well.

 Before diving into the question of “Are divorce records public in Massachusetts?” take a look at some recent divorce statistics for the state.